AwesomenessXP/clarifying-react-agent/README.md

   - DO NOT end if not all nodes are END, one branch might have finished, but not the others
 - ✅ Test simple loops
 - ✅ Add a max recursion limit
+- ✅ Save all states in a global list

 ### ☐ TODO

-- ☐ Save all states in a global list
+- ☐ Create compile() and validate the structure of the directed graph
 - ☐ Test failure / retries

 ## Usage